buildfx/build.js/readme.md

 Running Build.js
 ================
-Run buildjs from the directory that contains your project's buildjs.json configuration.
+Run bin/buildjs from the directory that contains your project's buildjs.json configuration.
 To continuously produce the output .js file, add the --watch flag.

 Example project
 ===============
 See the examples/simple/ directory for an example project.